vKutik/taxi-project/README.md

 2. MySQL
     * run script from _resource/init_db.sql file_ to get all tables
-    * In _/util/ConnectionUtil.java_, change the **URL**, **MYSQL_DRIVER**, **USERNAME** and **PASSWORD** properties to those which you specified when installing MySQL, or you can use the ones that are already there
+    * In _/util/ConnectionUtil.java_, change the **URL**, **MYSQL_DRIVER**, **USERNAME** and **PASSWORD** properties to those which you specified when installing MySQL.

+3. change absolute path to file logger

-* After starting tomcat, go to _http://localhost:[your port]_ that you specified when configuring Tomcat, click "Register", to add a new driver.
+4. After starting tomcat, go to _http://localhost:[your port]_ that you specified when configuring Tomcat, click "Register", to add a new driver.